8 Easy Ways To Maintain Healthy Habits In 2020

 The good news is that there are plenty of small changes you can make periodically throughout the year so you can achieve your goals of getting healthier without riding the struggle bus.
 Here are 10 ways you can improve your health, and your family’s health, in 2020.

 - Turn your bedroom into a sleep sanctuary.
 One of the best things you can do for your health is to consistently prioritize getting more quality sleep.
 But it’s hard to get quality sleep when you’re using your bedroom for other things like sending work emails and scrolling through your Twitter feed.
+Make sure your bedroom is clean, as well!
 Make your bedroom a sleep sanctuary by keeping all electronics in a different room to charge and not doing work in bed.

 - Add more fruit to your lunch.
 You can do a lot for your health just by packing one extra piece of fruit into your lunch every day.
 Fruits not only taste great but they provide your body with the vitamins and nutrients it needs to maintain your blood pressure.
 Fruits that contain the antioxidant flavonol have also been found to reduce the risk of developing Alzheimer’s, which impacts 5.7 million Americans.